Advanced Blending Solutions

 4. The aim of the composition of the blend is also to reduce the corrosion to its minimum, and by that to prevent any unnecessary shut downs for maintenance and repair of corrosion failures.

 Crude blending is a dynamic process.
-Fluctuations in physical properties of the crude blend occur by deficient homogeneity,
+Fluctuations in the physical properties of the crude blend occur by deficient homogeneity,

-switching between crude oils of different batches, switching between different components.
+switching between crude oils of different batches, and switching between different components.
 To eliminate these fluctuations of influencing the final blend, the blending recipe must continuously update itself according to the quality parameters of the blend, to

-Refineries and blenders use general linear program software to calculate and predict a blend of a particular quality and properties that will provide the highest quantities of planned distillates and at lowest cost, when conforming the calculated process conditions that are adaptable to a CDU.
+Refineries and blenders use general linear program software to calculate and predict a blend of a particular quality and properties that will provide the highest quantities of planned distillates at the lowest cost when conforming to the calculated process conditions that are adaptable to a CDU.
 The blending recipes are composited from historical data of different crude oil assays.
 However, deviations between calculated and real time quality properties may lead to off-spec or borderline material, if not treated properly.
 Based on analytical data provided by MOD-4100 process analyzers, manually, or automatically continuous adjustment of the ratio between different feedstock streams to be blended, and by that to maintain a blend maintaining a constant in-spec quality.

 To give an answer to the increased required consumption of heavy and opportunity crudes in blending processes to minimize the cost of the CDU feedstock and the dynamics during blending of different crudes, MOD-4100 measurements and crude blending model software are integrated into one package.

-MOD-4100 sends real time analytical data to the blending model software.
+MOD-4100 sends real-time analytical data to the blending model software.
 The data serves to continuously adjust and fine-tune the model of the predicted blend, and to correct the ratio between different crude oil feed stream, to provide that blend that will result in the most beneficial refining margin.

 For further details and specifications